Takiro/easy-romfilter/README.md

 $ `python easy-romfilter.py -r U,UK -e smc /home/user/roms /media/somedrive/somefolder/

 **Note** that regions are evaluated in Order.
-This means that the program tries to find a rom tagged as U and only uses the next one if it cannot find the previous region tag.
+This means that the program tries to find a rom tagged as U and only uses the next one if it cannot find the region tag.

 Do not actually copy anything but show everything that would happen: